etcd-io/website/content/en/docs/v3.5/install.md

 - [Running etcd as a Kubernetes StatefulSet][]

-## Installation on Kubernetes, using a statefulset or helm chart

-The etcd project does not currently maintain an official helm chart.

 ## Installation check

 For a slightly more involved sanity check of your installation, see